sandline/mmFaker/README.md

 ### Example

+#### Fill an users table

-*Fill an users table* - This generate random data for a sample user table
+This generate random data for a sample user table.

 Consider the following table: